Special Region of Yogyakarta: Transport

-Yogyakarta is served by Adisutjipto International Airport and Yogyakarta International Airport, the latter being opened for minimum operations in late April 2019 and fully operational starting late March 2020.
+Yogyakarta is served by Adisucipto Airport and Yogyakarta International Airport, the latter being opened for minimum operations in late April 2019 and fully operational starting late March 2020.
 There are two main railway stations: Lempuyangan Station and Yogyakarta railway station, both located in the City of Yogyakarta.
 Other station providing passenger service is Wates railway station, located in Wates, Kulon Progo, and Maguwo railway station in Depok, Sleman.

 Yogyakarta is considered one of the major hubs that link the west–east main railway route in Java island.
 Yogyakarta Station is the main train station located in the center, and Lempuyangan Station is the second train station in the city.
 The two stations have their schedule to and from other cities on Java island.
 The Prambanan Express commuter rail service operates west of Yogyakarta Station across Kulonprogo Regency to Purworejo, and KAI Commuter Yogyakarta Line electric commuter rail system operates from east of the station to Surakarta.
 To the south, in the Bantul region, is the Giwangan bus station, one of the largest bus stations in Indonesia.
 The Yogyakarta metropolitan centre is surrounded by a ring road.

 In 2008, the government of the Special Region of Yogyakarta launched a bus rapid transit system, the Trans Jogja, which connects places in and around Yogyakarta City, including the airport and the Prambanan temple.
 Today, Trans Jogja has reached other points in the south side of the city.